inr-kit/McCAD-Library/README.rst

 Installation:
 -------------
-Please refer to "Installation from Source" section in the manual in docs/Manual v1.0/McCAD_manual_v1.pdf.
+Please refer to the "Installation from Source" section in the manual in docs/Manual v1.0/McCAD_manual_v1.pdf.

 General notes on Usage:
 -----------------------